-Micronesian couple pleads guilty in Ottumwa human trafficking case - NewsBreak
+Micronesian Couple Pleads Guilty in Ottumwa Human Trafficking Case - NewsBreak

 kniakrls.com

-IN THE PAST TWENTY-FOUR HOURS MARION COUNTY SHERIFF’S DEPUTIES RESPONDED TO 17 CALLS FOR SERVICE INCLUDING BUT NOT LIMITED TO: THREE FRAUD CALLS, TWO CAT CALLS, TWO DOG CALLS, TWO PAPER SERVICE ATTEMPTS, ONE LIVESTOCK IN THE ROAD WAY, ONE JUVENILE, ONE ACCIDENT, ONE ALARM, ONE PHONECALL RETURNED, ONE HARASSMENT CALL, ONE FIGHT CALL, ONE SUSPICIOUS PERSON AND ONE SUSPICIOUS VEHICLE.
+IN THE PAST TWENTY-FOUR HOURS MARION COUNTY SHERIFF’S DEPUTIES RESPONDED TO 25 CALLS FOR SERVICE INCLUDING BUT NOT LIMITED TO: SIX MOTORIST ASSISTS, TWO RESCUES, TWO SUSPICIOUS VEHICLES, ONE DISPUTE, ONE SUSPICIOUS ODOR CALL, ONE HARASSMENT, ONE PAPER SERVICE ATTEMPT, ONE ESCORT, RETURNED ONE PHONE CALL, ONE DEBRIS IN THE ROADWAY CALL, ONE RESIDENTIAL ALARM, ONE SUSPICIOUS PERSON, ONE GRASS FIRE, ONE RECKLESS DRIVER, ONE SUICIDAL SUBJECT, ONE JUVENILE, ONE EXTRA PATROL AND ONE OTHER CALL.

 kttn.com